-Current projects include Country Leadership of the Pedagogies of Educational Transitions Marie Curie IRSES Project which runs from 2013-2016; Autism Network Scotland and an Infant Mental Health Project for NHS Lanarkshire.
+Recent projects include Country Leadership of the Pedagogies of Educational Transitions Marie Curie IRSES Project which ran from January 2013-December 2016; Autism Network Scotland Asperger Forum, and an Infant Mental Health Project for NHS Lanarkshire.

 She enjoys the increased flexibility that her change of status has afforded and spends time with family at home and in Australia.